bg bg

 Different breeds have different shapes

 Before deciding whether your dog has a weight problem and adjusting their diet, it’s important to recognize that different breeds have different silhouettes.
-For example, while a healthy Rhodesian Ridgeback should have a visible waist or “tuck-up”, sighthounds such as the Saluki are naturally skinny and their ribs should be easy to feel or even see.
-Other breeds have a tendency to obesity.
+For example, while a healthy Rhodesian Ridgeback should have a visible waist or “tuck-up”, sighthounds such as the Saluki are naturally skinny and their ribs should be easy to feel or see.
+Other breeds tend towards obesity.
 These include Retrievers, Terriers, Spaniels, Beagles, and Dachshunds.
 If you are unsure about your dog’s natural silhouette, ask your vet or check the breed standards outlined by the American Kennel Club.

 obese dog puppy

-There are many other factors that contribute to canine obesity including age, sex, reproductive status, inactivity, owner’s decisions on dog’s food intake, diet and palatability, environment, lifestyle, and any underlying disease that impairs exercise and results in excessive weight gain.
+Many factors contribute to canine obesity, including age, sex, reproductive status, inactivity, owner’s decisions on dog’s food intake, diet and palatability, environment, lifestyle, and any underlying disease that impairs exercise and results in excessive weight gain.

 Being just 10% overweight decreases a dog’s lifespan by one-third and predisposes him to heart, kidney and liver disease as well as diabetes, arthritis, and cancer.